 SECTION 1: ADMITTED STUDENTS

-After admission, BEFORE BEGINNING the first semester, students should have a complete admission file, have passed an undergraduate statistics course, and joined in the Environmental Psychology Area’s Orientation Day.
+After admission, BEFORE BEGINNING the first semester, graduate students should have a complete admission file, have passed an undergraduate statistics course, and joined in the Environmental Psychology Area’s Orientation Day.

 Completing an Admission File Prior to registration, a student’s file at the admission office must contain:

 - A completed Graduate Center “Application for Admission.”

 - Two or more letters of recommendation.